SizeCredit/size-solidity/README.md

 Decimal amounts are preserved until a conversion is necessary, and performed via the `ConversionLibrary`:

 - USDC/aUSDC: 6 decimals
-- szDebt: 6 decimals (same as borrow token)
 - WETH/szETH: 18 decimals
+- szDebt: same as borrow token
-- VariablePoolPriceFeed (ETH/USDC): 18 decimals
+- VariablePoolPriceFeed (ETH/USDC or USDC/ETH): 18 decimals
-- MarketBorrowRateFeed (USDC): 18 decimals
+- MarketBorrowRateFeed (USDC or ETH): 18 decimals

 All percentages are expressed in 18 decimals.
 For example, a 150% liquidation collateral ratio is represented as 1500000000000000000.